As a medical student, you need a CV which cuts through the competition to enable you to secure the next role in a worthwhile, inspiring career.

 A medical student CV must encompass the wide base of skills, aptitudes and experience that you already have, delivered in the way that will impress employers.

-Included here is an example medical student CV along with clear details and step-by-step instructions to create a CV that secures your next role in the exact direction you want to head.
+Included here are 2 medical student CV examples along with clear details and step-by-step instructions to create a CV that secures your next role in the exact direction you want to head.

 - Structuring and formatting your CV